ohadmanor/blender-osm-large-scale-creator/README.md

 			   blender.exe
 			   etc.

-3. download your blender-osm premium version and extract it according to the following: blender-osm copy to blender\4.2\scripts\addons_core assests copy to blender\TEMP (you need to create the TEMP folder in the blender tree)
+3. download your blosm premium version and extract it according to the following: blender-osm copy to blender\4.2\scripts\addons_core assests copy to blender\TEMP (you need to create the TEMP folder in the blender tree)

-4. Download the GLTF add-on (OBSOLETE!)
+4. Download the GLTF add-on (**OBSOLETE!**)
 	I'm not sure why the build in version do not work correctlly with the compression so I'm suggest for you to download it and replce the one that come with blender.

 	download it from: https://github.com/KhronosGroup/glTF-Blender-IO/tree/master/addons/io_scene_gltf2
 	go to blender\4.2\scripts\addons and delete the io_scene_gltf2 folder then copy the download version to blender\4.2\scripts\addons

+5. Install new version of 3d-tiles-tools
+	a. download the latest code of 3d-tiles-tools from here https://github.com/CesiumGS/3d-tiles-tools
+	b. extract the 3d-tiles-tools folder in to the 3DTiles folder and run npm install.

-5. preaper the blnder enviroment run the ENV_Install.bat this bat file do the following:
+6. preaper the blnder enviroment (**OBSOLETE!**) run the ENV_Install.bat this bat file do the following:
-		1. install a helper tools:
+		1. install a helper tools (see sectionn 5):
 			3d-tiles-tools - convert glb to B3dm
-			obj23dtiles - tool to generate the tile json file.
+			obj23dtiles - tool to generate the tile json file. (**OBSOLETE!**)
-		2. config the blender.
+		2. config blosm in blender.

 6. Start to create you tiles: